mvniekerk/tokio-cron-scheduler/README.md

 Since 0.6

-Adds the Nats metadata store, notification store (NatsMetadataStore, NatsNotificationStore).
+Adds the Nats metadata store and notification store (NatsMetadataStore, NatsNotificationStore).
 Use a Nats system as a way to store the metadata and notifications.

 See [Nats docs](./nats.md)